jesusxy/bit-by-bit/nox/ReadMe.md

 ```

 2. **Generate Test Events**
-   In a separate terminal, use the refactored log-simulator to generate test data. \
+   In a separate terminal, use the log-simulator to generate test data. \
    First build the binary:

 ```